m-albert/scu_lab_course_ia/book/landing.md

-# Image Analysis Lab Course
+# Intro Image Analysis Lab Course

 This website hosts materials for the Image Analysis module of the lab course held by the Single Cell Unit at the D-BSSE of ETH Zurich.